maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading YAML
 >
-> All blog post files must begin with the necessary front matter used to set the `layout` for `post`.
-When the `layout` is set for `post`, this specifies the file is a blog post for the site generator.
+> All blog post files must begin with the necessary YAML front matter used to set the `layout` variable for `post`.
+When the `layout` variable is set for `post`, this specifies the file is a blog post for the static site generator Jekyll.

 ## Markdown basics

-The basics of Markdown's plain text formatting syntax are very easy to learn simply by looking at the examples of it in action at the Markdown [documentation](https://daringfireball.net/projects/markdown/basics).
-You can practice Markdown using the web application [Dingus](https://daringfireball.net/projects/markdown/dingus) that allows you to practice writing your own Markdown-formatted text, and then translate it to HTML live.
-You can also find many Markdown video tutorials online like the one below from Steve Griffith of the media and design department at Algonquin College.
+The basics of Markdown's plain text format syntax are very easy to learn simply by looking at the examples of it in action at the Markdown [documentation](https://daringfireball.net/projects/markdown/basics).
+You can also practice Markdown using the web application [Dingus](https://daringfireball.net/projects/markdown/dingus) that allows you to practice writing your own Markdown-format source text, and then translate it to HTML live.
+You can also find many Markdown video tutorials online like the one embedded below from Steve Griffith of the media and design department at Algonquin College.

 {% include embed.html url="https://www.youtube.com/embed/eJojC3lSkwg" %}